Baylife5/Covid-19-Analysis-for-California----python/README.md

 # Covid-19-Analysis-for-California----python
-This program accepts a CSV files which contains daily data on the COVID-19 pandemic for the US and individual states. website: https://covidtracking.com/data/download
+This program accepts a CSV files which contains daily data on the COVID-19 pandemic for the US and individual states.
+We will analyze and take the death toll for a fixed number of day using Jupyter Notebook, pandas and matplotlib.pyplot

+website where data extracted from: https://covidtracking.com/data/download